IsabelleLof/book-app/README.md

 - Move the Mock data to a JSON file
 - Fetch the books from the API

+- Change the state management from useState to Global state with Redux Toolkit

+# CRUD operations on the books

+- add
+- delete

+# User Auoth

+A user kan log in and save his books on his profile page

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.